 Pepper was born Jane 23, part of a slave class created by a rogue society of genetic engineers.
 At ten years old, Jane 23 has never seen the sky; she doesn’t even know such a thing exists.
 But when an industrial accident gives Jane 23 a chance to escape, she takes the opportunity and hides away in a nearby junkyard.
 Now, having recreated herself as Pepper, she makes it her mission to help Lovelace discover her own place in the world.
 Huge as the galaxy may be, it’s anything but empty.

 "Both clever and heartbreaking, Chambers' story focuses on the journeys and growth of her two characters rather than a traditional struggle with a malevolent antagonist.
 The result is a powerful novel about acceptance, disability, and making one’s way in a difficult world." - The Verge

-Shortlisted for the 2016 BSFA Award for Best Novel
+Nominated for the 2016 BSFA Award for Best Novel

-Shortlisted for the 2017 Hugo Award for Best Novel
+Nominated for the 2017 Hugo Award for Best Novel

-Shortlisted for the 2017 Arthur C. Clarke Award
+Nominated for the 2017 Arthur C. Clarke Award